Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 The most popular pickpocket hangouts are without a doubt the most popular tourist places − or places you would expect tourists to visit.

-Certain neighbourhoods are more "active" than others.
+Certain neighborhoods are more "active" than others.
 For example, Montmartre, the Marais, the Latin Quarter or Pigalle are hugely popular with tourists, and therefore, with pickpockets.

 Public transportation to and from these attractions are targets, as is the RER metro from Charles de Gaulle airport.